Edmund Kiss: Connections to Nazism

-Kiss, along with other leading Nazis such as Heinrich Himmler, was influenced by Völkisch ideology for most of his writing career.
+Edmund Kiss, along with other leading Nazis such as Heinrich Himmler, was influenced by Völkisch ideology for most of his writing career.
 His adherence to the Welteislehre further strengthens his connection due to its popularity within the Völkisch movement.
 Canadian author Heather Pringle has noted Kiss' lack of concern for conventional scientific theory and the way in which his ideas 'greatly appealed to right-wing politics extremists who were always looking for ways of Germanizing science and junking anything that smacked of "Judaism" science'.
 According to Pringle, mainstream scientists in America and Great Britain at the time described Kiss as a 'complete idiot.'

 The publishing of Das Sonnentor von Tihuanaku und Hörbiger's Welteislehre brought Kiss to the attention of Heinrich Himmler.
 Himmler was so enthralled with Kiss's theories that he purchased a leather-bound copy of ‘’Das Sonnentor von Tihuanaku und Hörbiger's Welteislehre’’ as a Christmas present for Adolf Hitler.
 Kiss's novel also included a large collection of reconstructive illustrations he created of Tiwanaku.
 These illustrations drew more from Kiss's fantasies than from actual archaeological work.
 Furthermore, his reconstructions show signs that they were also influenced by Nazi monumental architecture.

 By 1939, Kiss had requested the SS-Ahnenerbe to fund another expedition to Tiwanaku.
 The proposed expedition would've been one of the most technical of the time, including aerial and underwater photography alongside the excavations.
 The Ahnenerbe's director Wolfram Sievers concluded the cost for the expedition would've come to around 100,000 Reichsmarks.
 The expedition was delayed indefinitely following the German invasion of Poland.
 The expedition was canceled in 1941.

-Following the German declaration of war in 1939, Kiss was called in to serve as a Hauptsturmführer in the Waffen-SS.
-Kiss was captured in 1945.
-In 1948, a denazification trial classified him as a Mitläufer.
+Following the German declaration of war in 1939, Edmund Kiss was called in to serve as a Hauptsturmführer in the Waffen-SS.

+Edmund Kiss was captured in 1945.
+In 1948, a de-nazification trial classified him as a Mitläufer (fellow-traveller).
 He was fined 501 Reichsmarks.